ergoplatform/ergo-appkit/docs/things-to-do-blog-post.md

 And mnemonic is the secret phrase obtained during [setup of a new wallet](https://github.com/ergoplatform/ergo/wiki/Wallet-documentation).

-In ErgoTool as the first step we reads the configuration and the amount of NanoErg to transfer into the new box from the file and command line arguments
+In ErgoTool as the first step we read the configuration and the amount of NanoErg to transfer into the new box from the file and command line arguments
 ```java
 public static void main(String[] args) {